RyanCLuis/Minesweeper/README.md

 - 🥴 this is the image for the toggle "flag" option
 - 🧠 this is the emoji for the "bomb"

+## Future Updates
+- Have the ability to input the amount of minds.
+- Make visual effects of minds being squished!
+- Have victory audio play when game won/losing audio for game over.

 ## Acknowledgment
 #### My mom
 - When i was trying to explain to her what ill be making for my first project, she never heard of the game minesweeper.
-She then asked me did i say minesweeper or mindsweeper.
+After roughly 5 mins, she then asked me did i say minesweeper or mindsweeper.
 She thought it would be hilarious to make mindsweeper and not to "Blow your Mind" and thus how i came to the theme of Mindsweeper.